 Tools and Supplies

-Remember that once you have the land, you’re going to need items like a truck, heavy-duty chainsaw, tractor, tiller, gravel, fencing, grass seed, and on and on.
-This won’t change your offer, but if you’re looking at a piece of land that tickles the top end of what you think is your budget, you may want to dial it back.
-It’s a safe bet that several unexpected costs will pop up as soon as you close.
+That won’t change your offer, but if you’re eyeing a piece of land at the top end of what you think is your budget, be careful.
+It’s a safe bet that unexpected costs will begin the moment you sign the closing documents.